-To make a request to expedite the processing of a domestically filed application or petition, the customer should contact the National Customer Service Center (NCSC) at 1-800-375-5283.
-The NCSC forwards the Service Request to the office with jurisdiction over the application or petition.
+To make a request to expedite the processing of a domestically filed application or petition, the customer should contact the USCIS Contact Center at 1-800-375-5283.
+The USCIS Contact Center forwards the Service Request to the office with jurisdiction over the application or petition.

 Customers may also visit a local office by scheduling an InfoPass appointment or writing a letter to the field office or service center.
-Applicants or petitioners overseas should submit their requests directly to the USCIS office with jurisdiction over their applications or petitions; contact information for overseas USCIS offices is provided on the USCIS website.
+Applicants or petitioners outside the United States should submit their requests directly to the USCIS office with jurisdiction over their applications or petitions.
+For contact information for USCIS offices outside the United States, see the USCIS website.

 Approval of such requests is discretionary and USCIS reserves the right to request documentation supporting the request to expedite an application or petition.